vguillou/splash-element/README.md

 Note that you cannot change it during runtime.

-## Play the transition as soon my Web-Component is initialized
+###Play the transition as soon my Web-Component is fully ready

-That's the default behavior, you don't need to change any of the &lt;splash-element&gt;'s attributes.
+That's the default behaviour, you don't need to change any of the &lt;splash-element&gt;'s attributes.

-## Play the transition after a given time
+###Play the transition after a given time

 The 'minSplashDuration' is here for you.
 Set the time in milliseconds.
 Note that :
-* if your Web-Component isn't initialized yet after 'minSplashDuration' milliseconds, the transition will be delayed until it is.
+* if your Web-Component isn't ready yet after 'minSplashDuration' milliseconds, the transition will be delayed until it is
+* if you set the 'waitFor' will has priority over 'minSplashDuration'
-* if you set the 'waitFor' or 'manual' attribute, they have the priority!
+* if you set the 'manual' attribute, you will need to first call the 'initiate()' method.

-## Play the transition when your element fires an event
+###Play the transition when your element fires an event

-The 'waitFor' is here what you are looking for : set it with your event's name (just don't forget to fire it from your component!).
+The 'waitFor' is here what you are looking for : set it with your event's name (just don't forget to fire it in your component!).
 Note that :
-* this attributes overrides the 'minSplashDuration' one
+* this attributes has priority over 'minSplashDuration'
-* if you set the 'manual' attribute, it will have the priority!
+* if you set the 'manual' attribute, you will need to first call the 'initiate()' method.

-## Play the transition manually, whenever you want
+###Play the transition manually, whenever you want

 Give it the 'manual' attribute, and call the 'initiate()' method of &lt;splash-element&gt;.
 It then will look for it's 'minSplashDuration' and 'waitFor' attributes to define when/how the transition should be played.
 Leave them both alone to play it at once.

-## Rewind the transition once it was played
+###Rewind the transition once it was played

 Just call &lt;splash-element&gt;'s 'rewind()' method to do it immediately.

-## Know when your transition was played
+###Know when your transition was played

 Simply listen to the 'transitionend' event that &lt;splash-element&gt; fires.